oleiade/etcaetera/README.rst

 Module adapter
 ~~~~~~~~~~~~~~

-Module adapter will load settings from a python module.
+The Module adapter will load settings from a python module.
 It emulates the django
-settings module loading behavior, in that every uppercased locals to the module
+settings module loading behavior, so that every uppercased locals of the module is matched.
-will be matched.

 **Given a mymodule.settings module looking this**: